Does Impaired Driving While Off Duty Give an Assistant Fire Chief’s Employer Cause to Dismiss Him?

 The court ordered the employer to pay the employee damages based on 5 months’ notice (one for each year of service) but did not award him additional damages.

 Being fired from a job is a stressful event in one’s life.
 Additionally, it can also be expensive and time consuming for employers to deal with decisions that are challenged and taken to court.
-At Arbesman Hamilton LLP, we offer exceptional and experienced legal advice to both employers and employees in all areas of employment law.
+At NULaw, we offer exceptional and experienced legal advice to both employers and employees in all areas of employment law.
 We help understand their contractual and legal obligations.
 We also help employees understand if the terms of their contract have been violated or fulfilled when an dispute arises.
 Please call us at 416-481-5604 or contact us online to see how we can help with your employment law issues today.